haginara/sshpt/README.md

 ## 1.3.7
  - Fixed the bugs on test codes
  - Supports the comments on hostfile using '#'
+ - Added the --hosts option to specify a host list on the command line

 Usage